 The Camera Obscured

-The result is a book of fragmented images, their completeness indicating the speed with which I was intercepted and as a result giving some sense of the level of security at each site.
+The result is a book of fragmented images, their incompleteness in each case indicating the speed with which I was intercepted and thereby giving some sense of the level of security at each site.
 Accompanying texts in the book explore disparate but related topics, including the history of representation, the intersections of art and photography, and the question of where the balance lies between individual rights and collective security.